Community Education: Living Well Throughout Dying

 We Should Talk...

 Having a conversation with family and friends about end-of-life wishes is as important as preparing end-of-life documents.
-The program features two vignettes portraying family conversations on end-of-life care and planning followed by a guided look at our Healthcare Toolkit, a resource for completing and organizing end-of-life documents.
+The program features two vignettes portraying family conversations on end-of-life care and planning followed by a guided look at our Healthcare Toolkit, a resource for navigating serious illness.
 Let's talk about it—so we can be better prepared for ourselves and our loved ones.

 Interested in a specific topic?
 Call us for individual or group discussions regarding: